readthedocs/ethicalads.io/content/pages/vision.md

 ## Why we created EthicalAds

-We started ethical advertising as a way to fund sustainable open source development on Read the Docs.
+We started ethical advertising as a way to sustainably fund open source development on Read the Docs.
 At Read the Docs, we listened to our users.
-They told us they didn't have a problem with advertising but they wanted their privacy respected: no tracking users around the internet and no advertising cookies.
+They told us they didn't have a problem with advertising, but they wanted their privacy respected: no tracking users around the internet and no advertising cookies.
 At that time, there wasn't an ad network out there willing to work with us on those terms (we looked).

-So we bootstrapped our own advertising platform.
+So, we bootstrapped our own advertising platform.
 We built our own ad server and did our own ad sales.
 It wasn't easy,
 but as we talked about in our [2018 blog post](https://blog.readthedocs.com/ethical-advertising-works/): **ethical advertising works**.